dalong0514/readnotes/20200201读书笔记/2020136Computational-ThinkingR01.md

 The computer of today is the machine many sought throughout the ages to automate calculation and free it from the frailties of humans and the need for their intervention and judgment.
 Modern computing researchers and professionals embody this long history and excel at automating computations using the best methods available.
 However, as we will see in the next chapter, the wish of building real systems for very large, error-free computations has been exceedingly difficult to achieve.

 The computer of today is the machine many sought throughout the ages to automate calculation and free it from the frailties of humans and the need for their intervention and judgment.

+### References and Further Reading

+Davis, Martin.
+(2012).
+The Universal Computer: The Road from Leibniz to Turing.
+CRC Press.

+Grier, David A. (2005).
+When Computers Were Human.
+Princeton University Press.

+Hodges, Andrew.
+(1983).
+Alan Turing: The Enigma.
+Vintage Books.

+Priestley, Mark.
+(2011).
+A Science of Operations: Machines, Logic and the Invention of Programming.
+Springer-Verlag.

+Rapaport, William J. (2018).
+Philosophy of Computer Science.
+An online book draft, https://cse.buffalo.edu/~rapaport/Papers/phics.pdf.

+Williams, Michael R. (1997).
+A History of Computing Technology.
+2nd edition.
+IEEE Computer Society Press.